 .

-The trek is mostly dry and glaciers are in between to cross.
+The trek is mostly dry, and there are glaciers to cross.

 But the views at the end are amazing,